 5 Primary Points DoD Contractors Need to Know about DFARS

 Do you get contracting work from the Department of Defense(DoD)?
-The deadline for the updated Defense Federal Acquisition Regulation Supplement (DFARS) clause 252.204-7012 is just around the corner!
+The deadline for the updated Defense Federal Acquisition Regulation Supplement (DFARS) clause 252.204-7012 passed in October 16, 2016.

 All contractors must be in full compliance with the requirements outlined in NIST 800-171.

 This is the most involved change for DFARS compliance.
 In NIST 800-171 there are 14 sections with subsections totaling 109 controls.
 Compliance with all 109 controls is mandatory for DFARS.
 The 14 sections are listed below.